lukzmu/easy-calendar-invit-reborn/README.md

 # Issues

-If you see any errors, please submit a bug request or contact me directly ingame - `Divinebanana-BurningLegion`.
+If you see any errors, please submit a bug request or contact me directly ingame:

+- `Divinebanana-BurningLegion`.